agentbright/rails-guide/README.md

   - Add country_select gem
 - Install Foundation
   - Add gem foundation-rails
   - Also add the rails_layout gem, but it should only be installed in the development environment.
-To do this, put it inside a :development group, like this:
+To do this, put it inside a :development group in the gemfile, like this:
   ```
   group :development do
     gem 'rails_layout'